HKN-Dr-Everitts-Neighborhood/Survey-Scripts/README.md

 * download_reports.py: downloads all reports that have been generated.
 Note the global variable which specifies the folder to download to.
 * add_user.py: goes through all surveys and shares them with a specified user giving them the specified privileges.
 * survey_stats.py: a simple script that counts the number of responses in a set of data downloaded by download_reports.
+* closed_to_draft.py: goes through all closed surveys and flips them into the draft phase.

 Dependencies
 ============